geoffryan/afterglowpy/README.md

 ## Attribution

 If you use this code in a publication, please refer to the package by name and cite "Ryan, G., van Eerten, H., Piro, L. and Troja, E., 2019, arXiv:1910.11691" [arXiv link](https://arxiv.org/abs/1909.11691).

+## Acknowledgements

 This work is funded in part the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
 871158).

 ## Features